Cloud infrastructure is getting its share of popularity over the last few years. Looking at the flexibility it offers, cloud...

 Security is one of the top concerns/factors that you need to take into consideration before choosing a cloud provider.
 Your infrastructure, data, and many other important functionalities will be going online, and therefore, you must evaluate the security aspect of your cloud provider.

-These security aspects should also align with your business and enterprise goals so everything works in tandem, smoothly.
+These security aspects should also align with your business and enterprise goals so everything works in tandem, and smoothly.
 Not only that but understanding every little detail about the security features is also very important.
 You must also understand the paid security features offered and the out-of-the-box security features that should also be taken into consideration.

-Giants like AWS and Google Cloud put everything upfront on their website, but it is still a good practice to know everything about the cloud provider you choose.
+Giants like AWS and Google Cloud put everything upfront on their websites, but it is still a good practice to know everything about the cloud provider you choose.
 Also, make sure, you ask all the questions related to your use case and scenarios that you run into on a daily basis.

 When it comes to going online with your workload and functionality, the importance of compliance protocols increases exponentially.
 Your industry might be following a few compliance standards and making sure that they are replicated on the cloud architecture you choose is very critical.
 You might be holding HIPPA, PCI DSS, GDPR, and other frameworks.
 Your cloud provider should help you tick off all or most of these compliance standards while deploying their cloud solution.
-When your applications go public, your responsibility increases two-folds, and compliance standards are applied to make your job easier.
+When your applications go public, your responsibility increases two-fold, and compliance standards are applied to make your job easier.

 Architectural workflows play a big role while choosing a cloud service provider.
 Wonder how?
 Let us help.
 You might be using many Microsoft services as a part of your business workflow, and in such cases investing in Azure might be a good call.
 The reason being, all Microsoft services will be easily integrated and you will have a steady and efficient solution in hand.
 Similarly, if you are using Amazon or Google services majorly, going for AWS would be a safe call.